 Making homemade chicken breakfast sausage was a revelation to me.
 It’s hard to find good quality breakfast sausage without additives or extra… “stuff”

 It’s a perfect addition to scrambles, omelets and breakfast bowls!
-Speaking of breakfast bowls . . .
+One of three things I could eat everyday is BREAKFAST BOWLS!

 What do I mean by breakfast bowls?
 Any combination of hash browns, roasted vegetables, homemade breakfast sausage, bacon, eggs (fried/scrambled/whatevs) and something creamy like avocado or a dressing of sorts.
 Oh, and hot sauce.
 Always hot sauce.